TechWorksHub/best-practice-guide/source/best-practice.rst

 * Whether it is likely to be useful for the purpose we intended
 * What further data collection should fix, and what it should do more of

-We discussed previously in the guide that you may wish to return to earlier steps, and this data exploration step is one of the steps which is likely to encourage this.
 While this initial examination obviously can’t understand the end result of our full AI pipeline ahead of time, we can build up an understanding of our data.
 It’s likely that, especially for the first time, our data may not be exactly as we had hoped it would be.